ZoomAscendion/Zoom/Conceptual_and_Constraints/Platform_Analytics_System_Requirement_Conceptual_1.md

 ## 2. List of Entity Name with Description

-1. **Users** - Represents individual users of the Zoom platform with their profile information and subscription details
+1. **Users** - Represents individual users of the platform with their profile information and subscription details
 2. **Meetings** - Contains information about video meetings conducted on the platform
 3. **Attendees** - Tracks participants who join meetings, linking users to specific meetings
 4. **Features_Usage** - Records usage of specific platform features during meetings